-Department of Plant Sciences College of Agriculture and Natural Resources S prayer calibration using the 1/128th method is relatively easy and can be completed very quickly.
+Sprayer calibration using the 1/128th method is relatively easy and can be completed very quickly.
 The 1/128th method is also called the "ounce calibration" method.
 There is a direct ratio established when determining how much material is applied to 128th of an acre (128 equals the number of ounces in a gallon).